Dezheng Huo, PhD

-Department of Public Health Sciences
+Professor, Department of Public Health Sciences

-The University of Chicago
+University of Chicago Medical Center

-Seeking to understand the disparity in breast cancer incidence and outcomes in women from different ethnic backgrounds.
+Understanding the disparity in breast cancer incidence and outcomes in women from different ethnic backgrounds.

 Using genome-wide association study and whole genome sequencing approach, Dr. Huo has been investigating the genetic factors for breast cancer in women of African ancestry.
 Collaborating with researchers in a consortium, he seeks to develop a genetic risk prediction model to predict breast cancer risk for African Americans.
 He also completed a pilot study identifying microRNAs in circulation that can predict breast cancer recurrence.
 Dr. Huo conducted systemic investigations of the utilization of hormonal therapy, radiotherapy, and surgery in breast cancer patients, as well as outcome disparity due to nonadherence to guidelines.
 He is exploring the influence of lifestyle factors and comorbidity on survival outcomes in breast cancer survivors using a perspective cohort study of multiple ethnicities.